stephengold/jme3-utilities/README.md

 3. moon-ccbysa: assets for a realistic Moon in `SkyControl`
 4. tests: demos, examples, and test software

-The `SkyControl` library, formerly a sub-project, is now [a separate project at GitHub][skycontrol].
+The `SkyControl` library, formerly a subproject, is now [a separate project at GitHub][skycontrol].

-The textures sub-project
+The textures subproject
 is now part of[the SkyControl Project][skycontrol].

-The `jme3-utilities-heart` library, formerly a sub-project, is now [Heart], a separate project at GitHub.
+The `jme3-utilities-heart` library, formerly a subproject, is now [Heart], a separate project at GitHub.

-The `jme3-utilities-debug` library, formerly a sub-project, is now part of [the Heart Library][heart].
+The `jme3-utilities-debug` library, formerly a subproject, is now part of [the Heart Library][heart].

-The `jme3-utilities-ui` library, formerly a sub-project, is now [Acorus], a separate project at GitHub.
+The `jme3-utilities-ui` library, formerly a subproject, is now [Acorus], a separate project at GitHub.

-The `Minie` library, formerly a sub-project, is now [a separate project at GitHub][minie].
+The `Minie` library, formerly a subproject, is now [a separate project at GitHub][minie].

-The `Wes` library, formerly a sub-project, is now [a separate project at GitHub][wes].
+The `Wes` library, formerly a subproject, is now [a separate project at GitHub][wes].

 Complete source code (in Java) is provided under